-Recommendation Members of the Trust Board are e asked to: Discuss and challenge the content of this report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF 11: That our governance remains "inadequate" as assessed under the CQC Well Led standard.
-Resource implications Undertaking this work will require people's time on a regular basis; particularly participation in peer review audits and board development.
-Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home □ Strategic objective this Partners □ Value colleagues ⊠ report aims to support) Resources ⊠
+Members of the Trust Board are asked to: Discuss and challenge the content of this report BAF 11: That our governance remains "inadequate" as assessed under the CQC Well Led standard.
+Undertaking this work will require people's time on a regular basis; particularly participation in peer review audits and board development.
+There are no legal or equality & diversity implications associated with this paper.
+Safe, high quality care $ extsf{ imes}$ Care at home Partners □ Resources ⊠ Value colleagues ⊠ BAF 11: That our governance rem the CQC Well Led standard.
+Undertaking this work will requir particularly participation in peer development.
+There are no legal or equality & div paper.
+Safe, high quality care Partners